 Try not to get so focused on your skin that you forget to take care of the rest of you.
 A holistic approach to skincare is essential for managing itchy skin.

 Make sure you’re getting enough rest, exercising regularly, drinking enough water, and managing your stress levels.
 All of these factors are important in keeping your skin healthy.

 Also, take time out each day to relax and enjoy life.
 Stress can worsen your symptoms, so find ways to de-stress whenever possible.
 Journaling can help.
 So can a hobby.
 The goal is to find things you enjoy doing and then do those things.

 Finally, if you're struggling with your mental health, don't hesitate to ask for help.
 Talking to a therapist can make a huge difference in how you feel both physically and emotionally.

 Practicing the tips we’ve discussed can help restore your skin’s moisture and rid your body of uncomfortable, dry, itchy skin.
 There are, however, instances when you may need to consult a medical professional to treat any underlying conditions.

 For example, if you leave dry skin alone for too long without treating it, it can become infected.
 This may result in red and swollen skin that may ooze fluid.
 If this happens, a doctor will be your best option because you may need antibiotics to help treat the infection.

 Reach out to your healthcare provider if you notice other concerning signs also, such as:

 - Your dry, itchy skin isn’t improving, despite all your self-care measures.

-- The problem has lasted longer than a couple of weeks.
+- The problem has lasted longer than a week or goes away and returns.